-For more details on general transcription, check out this post.
+For more details on general transcription and what it involves, check out this post.

 How much does Verbal Ink pay?

-The rate of pay is not disclosed on the Verbal Ink website, but I have been able to find out that it is by audio hour.
+The rate of pay is not disclosed on the Verbal Ink website.
+However, you’re paid by the audio hour.
+This is typical for most transcription companies.
 If you apply, you may get an email back from them that does state the rate of pay.
-I’ve read a few comments from various people who have said that the pay at Verbal Ink is pretty good when compared to Quicktate, Scribie, etc.

 Who can apply?